- A manufacturer wanted to make better supply chain decisions but didn’t have accurate manufacturing demand forecasting data.

 - Aptitive built an advanced manufacturing demand forecasting model using machine learning to forecast demand by week and month.

 - The models and process change enabled an 8% increase in accuracy for weekly sales demands and a 12% increase in monthly sales demand accuracy.

 Short on time?
 Here are the key facts.

-An international manufacturer was struggling to make supply chain decisions due to inaccurate manufacturing demand forecasting the variability of their product demand and unknowns in their supply chain.
+An international manufacturer was struggling to make supply chain decisions due to inaccurate manufacturing demand forecasting, the variability of their product demand, and unknowns in their supply chain.
 A large majority of their products include electronic components for various industrial applications that are purchased in large quantities by both consumers and distributors.
 The nature of large order sizes, lack of any recognizable seasonality, and long lead times added to the challenge of forecasting.

 Prior to this engagement, forecasting was done at an individual SKU level based on an average of the prior day, week, month, quarter, and year sales quantities.
 Numbers that didn’t reflect any other influences or nuances resulted in forecasts that could not be trusted, lengthy manual decision-making processes, and lost profits.

 Aptitive built advanced manufacturing demand forecasting using machine learning models to forecast demand by week and month for the client’s largest and most volatile products.
 Aptitive introduced a process that utilized statistical packages and machine learning methods in R to drive more effective forecasts.
 We underwent a process of feature selection, model analysis, and outlier analysis to ultimately develop a set of time series models that decomposed changing trends and volatility of the client’s past sales demand.